Revisiting Residue Codes for Modern Memories: Acknowledgment

-This work was supported through gifts from Bloomberg and Qualcomm, a Qualcomm Innovation Fellowship, and support from Columbia University.
-Simha Sethumadhavan has significant financial interest in Chip Scan.
-Patent pending technology.
+This work was partially supported by Qualcomm Innovation Fellowship.
+Any opinions, findings, conclusions and recommendations expressed in this material are those of the authors.
+Simha Sethumadhavan has a significant financial interest in Chip Scan Inc.